 The Elliptical Stylus

 An elliptical stylus, also called a bi-radial stylus, has a dual radii design, and it can make contact with a larger groove area upon a record’s surface.
 So, it’s a little more precise than a conical stylus.
-An elliptical stylus has some improved frequency response, lower distortion and an improved phase response.
+An elliptical stylus has some improved frequency response, lower distortion and improved phase response.
 Because a record’s inner grooves are hard to track, an elliptical stylus might be one’s best bet when targeting deeper, richer sounds a record can provide.
-On the downside, however, an elliptical stylus wears down quicker than a conical stylus, while also requiring precise alignement so they are resting perfectly in the record’s groove.
+On the downside, however, an elliptical stylus wears down quicker than a conical stylus, while also requiring precise alignment so they are resting perfectly in the record’s groove.

 Which Stylus Shape is Better?

 Technically, there is no “better” when deciding between a conical stylus or an elliptical stylus.
 A conical stylus might suit those who favor feasibility and lower prices.
 Meanwhile, an elliptical stylus is better used by music-lovers who want an improved phase response and lower distortion.
 Some record enthusiasts prefer to have both on hand depending on the records they are listening to.
 If you want to listen to older, perhaps more damaged records a conical stylus will allow you to enjoy those records while hearing less of the imperfections.
 If you want a richer sound opt for an elliptical stylus as you will get to hear those higher frequencies that are not tracked as precisely with a conical stylus.